xvnc/test/test.md

 --]]

 if not game['Loaded'] then game['Loaded']:Wait() end; repeat wait(.06) until game:GetService('Players').LocalPlayer ~= nil
-local YourLang = "ru" -- Language code that the messages are going to be translated to local googlev = isfile'googlev.txt' and readfile'googlev.txt' or ''
+local YourLang = "en" -- Language code that the messages are going to be translated to local googlev = isfile'googlev.txt' and readfile'googlev.txt' or ''

 function googleConsent(Body) -- Because google really said: "Fuck you."